 Paying off that kind of debt and avoiding it in the first place is the best way to take control of your income.
 The less debt obligation you have, the quicker the path to $1 million will be.

 If you’re able to use all 10 of the above strategies, you’ll likely become a millionaire in just a few years.
-But even if you choose to focus on only three or four, you’re highly likely to reach millionaire status at least at some point in your life.
+But even if you choose to focus on only three or four, you’re highly likely to reach millionaire status at some point in your life.

 You can choose the fast track or the slower one – it’s up to you.